-The ability of Leisureworld to maintain and enhance its properties in a suitable condition to meet regulatory standards, operate efficiently and remain competitive in its markets will require it to commit a portion of cash to its facilities and equipment.
-Significant future capital requirements could have a material adverse effect on the business, operating results or financial condition of Leisureworld, which could adversely affect Leisureworld's results and ability to pay dividends to its shareholders.
+The ability of the Company to maintain and enhance its properties in a suitable condition to meet regulatory standards, operate efficiently and remain competitive in its markets will require it to commit a portion of cash to its facilities and equipment.
+Significant future capital requirements could have a material adverse effect on the business, operating results or financial condition of the Company, which could adversely affect the Company's results and ability to pay dividends to its shareholders.

-Financing Risk
+Financing risk

-Leisureworld expects its working capital needs and capital expenditure needs to increase in the future as it continues to expand and enhance its portfolio.
-Leisureworld's ability to raise additional capital will depend on the financial success of its current business and the successful implementation of its key strategic initiatives, financial, economic and market conditions and other factors, some of which are beyond its control.
+The Company expects its working capital needs and capital expenditure needs to increase in the future as it continues to expand and enhance its portfolio.
+The Company's ability to raise additional capital will depend on the financial success of its current business and the successful implementation of its key strategic initiatives, financial, economic and market conditions and other factors, some of which are beyond its control.
 No assurance can be given that it will be successful in raising the required capital at reasonable cost and at the required times, or at all.
 Further equity financings may have a dilutive effect on shareholders.
-If Leisureworld is unsuccessful in raising additional capital, it may not be able to continue its business operations and advance its growth initiatives, which could adversely impact its results and the ability to pay dividends to its shareholders.
+If the Company is unsuccessful in raising additional capital, it may not be able to continue its business operations and advance its growth initiatives, which could adversely impact its results and the ability to pay dividends to its shareholders.

-A portion of Leisureworld's cash flow is devoted to servicing its debt and there can be no assurance that Leisureworld will continue to generate sufficient cash flow from operations to meet the required interest and principal payments on its debt.
-If Leisureworld were unable to meet such interest or principal payments, it could be required to seek renegotiation of such payments or obtain additional equity, debt or other financing.
-If this were to occur, it could have an impact upon the business, operating results or financial condition of Leisureworld, which could adversely affect its results and ability to pay dividends.
-Leisureworld is subject to the risk that its existing indebtedness may not be able to be refinanced at maturity or that the terms of any refinancing may not be as favourable as the terms of its existing indebtedness.
-If Leisureworld requires additional debt financing, its lenders may require it to agree on restrictive covenants that could limit its flexibility in conducting future business activities or that contain customary provisions that, upon an event of default or other breach of debt covenant, result in the acceleration of repayment of amounts owed and that restrict the dividends that may be paid to shareholders.
-Some of Leisureworld's current debt instruments include such covenants.
+A portion of the Company's cash flow is devoted to servicing its debt and there can be no assurance that the Company will continue to generate sufficient cash flow from operations to meet the required interest and principal payments on its debt.
+If the Company were unable to meet such interest or principal payments, it could be required to seek renegotiation of such payments or obtain additional equity, debt or other financing.
+If this were to occur, it could have an impact upon the business, operating results or financial condition of the Company, which could adversely affect its results and ability to pay dividends.
+The Company is subject to the risk that its existing indebtedness may not be able to be refinanced at maturity or that the terms of any refinancing may not be as favourable as the terms of its existing indebtedness.
+If the Company requires additional debt financing, its lenders may require it to agree on restrictive covenants that could limit its flexibility in conducting future business activities or that contain customary provisions that, upon an event of default or other breach of debt covenant, result in the acceleration of repayment of amounts owed and that restrict the dividends that may be paid to shareholders.
+Some of the Company's current debt instruments include such covenants.